edge-cloud/www.edge-cloud.net/_posts/2015-08-27-sddc-architecture-what-is-a-vmware-validated-design.md

   </p>
 </div>

-Keep in mind: Just because something can be done, doesn&#8217;t mean it should be done.
+Keep in mind: Just because something can be done, doesn't mean it should be done.
 The quality of a design does not increase with the number of elements.
 Instead with an increase of elements the complexity increases, which usually leads to a poor design.

 **Summary**